I’m a tough lover. And so was, Prince. Rebellious birds…! All we who go thru this thing called, life… as: Artist, Musician, Poet, Author…

 I had a virgin!
 I recently went to see, Purple Rain with a friend who had never experienced this epic ‘B-film’ - her mother would not let her, way back in New Jersey, at the age of eleven.
 Indeed, I had not seen the classic since that balmy Boston afternoon in the summer of my 21st year of this thing called my life -1984.
 But this time, at the Broad Street Theatre, it had its kicks since it was also a matinee.
 B.Y.O.(Baby) is the feature as young mothers (and fathers) can bring their infant children.
 In fact, yours truly was the, ‘Grand Daddy’ of the day; all of the parents present were younger than the film itself.
 Yes, a father and mother resplendent in their, Musicology tour t-shirts wheeled in their production.
 Another mother had a three-week job resting quietly on her bosom.

-My friend said I was a scene-spoiler, but of course, I was just having my fun… reclaiming my youth, maybe.
+My virgin said I was a scene-spoiler, but of course, I was just having my fun… reclaiming my youth, maybe.
 I had altogether forgotten much of the thin scenes that did not involve a musical performance.
 And so lo and behold, completely lost in the foggy ruins on my time and space, again was The Kid’s suicidal fit right up there on the big screen.
 As Louis Armstrong would say, “Hmp!”
 Of course, music saves The Kid… He composes the lyric to Wendy & Lisa’s music… He rocks the house, gets the girl, and goes on to be a star.
 Maybe, as Lester Young, ‘Pres’ was known to say, often.

 Prince is the not first artist or entertainer to succumb to overdoing it.
 From Mozart to Hendrix… Tchaikovsky to Jackson… We are susceptible to the firing line.
 The Moths… when we are not, The Cicadas.
 We place our consciousness on the edge of things.
 It’s a dance for sho’…!
 The zone in our existence where the sacred and the profane meet, this is a collective space - obviously.
 And with many various forces of energy which can - of course function constructively and destructively.
 The Hymns mixed up with the Blues, mixed up with the Hymns…